Azure/terraform-azurerm-avm-ptn-alz/README.md

 ### <a name="input_timeouts"></a> [timeouts](#input\_timeouts)

 Description: A map of timeouts to apply to the creation and destruction of resources.
+If using retry, the maximum elapsed retry time is governed by this value.

+The object has attributes for each resource type, with the following optional attributes:

+- `create` - (Optional) The timeout for creating the resource.
+Defaults to `5m` apart from policy assignments, where this is set to `15m`.
+- `delete` - (Optional) The timeout for deleting the resource.
+Defaults to `5m`.
+- `update` - (Optional) The timeout for updating the resource.
+Defaults to `5m`.
+- `read` - (Optional) The timeout for reading the resource.
+Defaults to `5m`.

+Each time duration is parsed using this function: <https://pkg.go.dev/time#ParseDuration>.

 Type: